LlewBach/aj-builder/README.md

 ## Building the About Page .parallax-section

+### Stylesheet considerations

 At this point I wondered how should I organise the stylesheet.
 I considered a separate stylesheet for the navbar and footer, one for the content of each page.
 But I thought that it's currently not that long and it would be easier to stylise the whole site if it were one document.
+(Future me: and having all the declarations in one place makes it much easier to look for conflicting rules when something doesn't behave as expected).
 I then separated the stylesheet with comments into its different components.

+### ScrollMagic rabbit hole

 I found a found a YouTube tutorial covering "Split Screen Parallax Effect Tutorial | HTML CSS & Javascript".